lacerbi/web-txt2img/examples/minimal/README.md

 Notes

 - WebGPU is preferred (backendPreference ['webgpu','wasm']); falls back to WASM.
+- The example uses the Worker client (`Txt2ImgWorkerClient.createDefault()`), which offloads generation to a module worker and enforces single‑flight with a single‑slot queue.
 - The example sets wasmPaths dynamically:
   - Dev: '/node_modules/onnxruntime-web/dist/' (works with Vite dev server)
   - Prod: '/ort/' (served from public)